 You should not keep quiet or “just take” sexual harassment as an unavoidable part of your job.
 Employers have an obligation to provide a workplace that is free from sex discrimination and sexual harassment.
 Even if the employer itself is not instigating or encouraging the sexual harassment, the employer may have a legal obligation to take measure to halt the harassing behavior.

 - Try and talk with the perpetrator of the sexual harassment first, if you feel comfortable doing so.
 Explain the behavior that you found harassing and ask that it stop.
 Document the details of this conversation for future reference, if necessary.

 - If the harassing behavior does not stop, or if you feel too threatened or intimidated to confront the perpetrator, speak with your supervisor or the other person’s supervisor about the behavior.
 If a supervisor is the perpetrator, continue up the company ladder until you reach someone you feel comfortable speaking with about the problem.

 - If you do not receive any reprieve from speaking with the perpetrator or his or her supervisor, or if you do not wish to speak with a member of your employer’s staff, you can speak with the Arizona Attorney General’s Office and/or the Equal Employment Opportunity Commission and file a complaint.
 Note that there are specific time limits for filing a complaint with these agencies (for example, the Arizona Attorney General’s Office requires that you file a complaint with their office within 180 days of the date the harassment occurred)

-For more information contact an experienced sexual harassment lawyer at Nathan M. Smith & Associates, PLLC.
+For more information contact an experienced sexual harassment lawyer at My AZ Legal Team, PLLC.